 Red Sea Mall

-Located on the western side of King Abdul-Aziz Road, the Red Sea Mall is one of the best places to visit in Saudi Arabia.
-For those looking for a high-end exclusive shopping experience, this is the place.
-Its Jeddah city’s largest mall and the only mall which is connected to a five-star hotel.
+For those looking for a high-end exclusive shopping experience, Red Sea Mall is the place to be.
+It’s Jeddah city’s largest mall and the only mall which is connected to a five-star hotel.

-The mall area comprises of a total 242,400 square meters.
-Red Sea Mall is said to attract about 17 million visitors every year.
-With a variety of offerings on products ranging from women’s wear and restaurants to accessories and telecom services, the Red Sea mall surely lives up to its informal slogan ‘shop till you drop’.
+With a variety of offerings on products ranging from women’s wear and restaurants to accessories and telecom services, this mall indeed lives up to its informal slogan ‘shop till you drop’.

-A few of the best places to visit in Dammam are the Half Moon Bay, King Fahd’s Park, Al-Marjan Island, the Heritage Village, and the Corniche that begins from Aziziah Beach and goes on to Tarot Island.
+A few of the best places to visit in Dammam are Half Moon Bay, King Fahd’s Park, Al-Marjan Island, the Heritage Village, and the Corniche that begins from Aziziah Beach and continues to Tarot Island.

-Travellers who love history and ancient fortresses must-visit Tarout castle, which is located in the East of Al Qatif.
-The original builders of this 16th-century castle are yet a mystery.
-Was it the Portuguese or the Arabs?
+Travellers who love history and ancient fortresses must visit Tarout castle, which is located in the East of Al Qatif.

-A monument of the modern-day, Al Faisaliah center in the business city, Riyadh is an ideal tourist attraction to visit during winter vacations.
-With a height of 267 meters, the Al-Faisaliyah center has a total of 30 floors.
+A monument of the modern-day, Al Faisaliah centre in the business city, Riyadh is an ideal tourist attraction to visit during winter vacations.
+With a height of 267 meters, the Al-Faisaliyah centre has a total of 30 floors.

 Enjoyed the article?
 You might be also interested in: